 There is a marble statue of a crouching Venus, known as the Lely Venus, at the British Museum in London.
 The figure is crouching, somewhat in the same way I might when my uterus is causing me pain -though her face is much more stoic.

 Venus has always fascinated me: she’s the goddess associated with sex, love, beauty, fertility, and feminine charm in general.
 I’ve always found it interesting that the goddess so closely tied with femininity was not born in the standard way, she wasn’t conceived by the method of sex that horrified me as a child.
 Rather, Venus emerges from ocean foam.
-(If you ignore that Zeus had to get his seminal fluid into the ocean for Venus to form, it actually sounds quite peaceful.)
+(If you ignore that Caelus’s castrated genitals had to be tossed into the ocean for Venus to form, it actually sounds quite peaceful.)

 Venus is so closely tied into the idea of women that we use her Roman symbol for the female gender.
 Along with being the goddess of conventionally feminine sexual attributes, Venus is also a goddess of prosperity and victory.
 She is a woman, and a goddess, but she is not perfect according to modern (and past) standards of women.
 She cheats on her husband, she’s usually portrayed in sculpture and paintings with wonderful belly rolls (especially when crouched over like the Lely Venus), and she takes sides in wars.
 Venus is unconventional.
 Of course, I would be hard-pressed to describe any of the Greek/Roman gods as conventional.
 That aside, the incredible womanness associated with Venus means something special too, that women are not conventional.